jscraftcamp/jscc19-sessions/webassembly.eu/README.md

 * [Luke Wagner](https://twitter.com/luke_wagner) and ...
 * inspired by asm.js
-* because they tried to get game engines to run in the browser and hit some hard limits
+* because they tried to get game engines to run in the browser and hit some hard limits (and need predictive performance)

 ## Features

-* binary distriburtion
+* binary distribution ("assembly without the os-architecture part")
-* tightly integratione with javascript engine
+* tightly integration with javascript engine
   * javascript can call webassembly, webassembly can call javascript
+* sandboxed for security
+* integrate multiple languages in your components

 ## Status